-MUS\ 109 HISTORY OF MUSIC IN FILM
+MUS 109 HISTORY OF MUSIC IN FILM

 Study of the use of music in American and European film from the late 19th century to the present.
-Learning materials include videos, CD's, photo documentation, lectures and class projects.
-Prerequisite: ENG\ 085, ENG\ 093 or ENG\ 096 or with concurrency or Eligibility for ENG\ 101.
+Learning materials include videos, CDs, photo documentation, lectures and class projects.
+Prerequisite: ENG 085, ENG 093 or ENG 096 or with concurrency or Eligibility for ENG 101.

-MUS\ 124 MUSIC OF THE CLASSICAL PERIOD
+MUS 124 MUSIC OF THE CLASSICAL PERIOD

 Survey of the music of the classical period (1750 - 1825), including the full flowering of Haydn, Mozart, and their contemporaries.
 Concert attendance may be required.
-Prerequisite: ENG\ 063, ENG\ 073, ENG\ 085 or eligibility for higher level English or consent of the instructor.
-Prerequisite: ENG\ 085, ENG\ 093 or ENG\ 096 or with concurrency or Eligibility for ENG\ 101 or consent of instructor.
+Prerequisite: Eligibility for ENG 101.

-MUS\ 137 HISTORY AND APPRECIATION OF JAZZ
+MUS 137 HISTORY AND APPRECIATION OF JAZZ 3 semester hours